 Thoughtful consumption means considering the social, economic and environmental impacts of our choices.
-It is important to strike a balance between what we need and what we want.
-Once we determine our needs, we can determine just how much we need to fulfill our everyday functions.
-Essentially, thoughtful consumption asks us to be just that: thoughtful.
+We can consume less by finding the balance between what we need and what we want.
+Once we define our needs, we can determine just how much we need to fulfil our everyday functions and reduce our consumption.

-Americans are notorious for how much we consume in our everyday lives.
-We buy a lot of stuff and we throw a lot away.
-This cycle is unsustainable and wastes large amounts of non-renewable resources like fuel and minerals mined from the earth.
-If everyone on the planet lived like the typical American, it would take the equivalent of at least four Earths to support the population.
-To quantify your own ecological footprint, take the simple online quiz: Footprint Calculator.
+Americans are notorious for consumption; we buy and throw away a lot of stuff.
+If everyone on the planet lived like the typical American, it would take the equivalent of at least four Earths to support the population - and populations are rising.
+To see your own ecological footprint, take the simple online quiz: Footprint Calculator.

-Over-consumption also includes the staggering amount of food being wasted in America.
+Food waste is a large factor of over-consumption.
 From the farm to the table in the U.S., up to 40% of food is wasted.
 For more information about wasted food, see our Food: Too Good to Waste webpage.

 Whenever you are making a purchase, think about doing your part for the environment.
 The decisions we make every day have an impact.
-Here are a few tips for thoughtful consumption:
+Here are a few simple steps toward thoughtful consumption: